 Along with the trees, Moore said they will put up a new fence to add additional screening along the property line and clean out the dead brush and trees.
 During the project, Moore said they will try to move as many existing trees on the property to the property line as possible.

 The board approved the design, but only contingent of changes they made in the meeting.
 There will also be a presentation, if the permit is approved, after construction and before final design decisions are made.
-Moore said changes would be minor, like color, which he likes to make final decisions on once the building is finished.

 The three retail buildings in the front saw the most changes.
 The board felt they looked too similar and wanted to see more variation between the three.
 Greg Cutler, one of the board members, asked if Moore would be willing to move away from the beige based color template he had shown the board.